Elections and Voting

 We are required to keep our register of eligible voters up to date.
-From July each year, we will contact every household to find out if the details on the electoral register are correct.
+Over the next few weeks we will contact every household to find out if the details on the electoral register are correct.

 Your household may be contacted by: